odoo/odoo/addons/stock/doc/stock.rst

 ============
 If we want to use a certain piece of stock on another picking instead of the picking selected, we can unreserve this piece of stock by clicking on the Unreserve button of the picking.

 It is however possible that during the pack operations, the guy has chosen the stock from another location.
 In that case, other quants need to be reserved also.
-When processing this picking further on, the system will unreserve the stock and do the reserve process again taking into account the created pack operations from the bar code scanner interface.
+When processing this picking further on, the system will unreserve the stock and do the reserve process again, taking into account the created pack operations from the bar code scanner interface.